Gamer-Pro and 4-Play Advanced

 Atari Mode

 This mode is used for Atari and like controllers that really have no electronics in them.
 Once in Atari mode there is no way to detect a new controller.
 So, to leave this mode you must press the reset button.
-When you first plug in the GPA, any ports without a controller plugged in will default to Atari mode.
+When you first plug in the adapter, any ports without a controller plugged in will default to Atari mode.

 Safe Mode

 If your port seems unresponsive or does not show up in the USB controller list, a bad flash or HID corruption may have occurred.
 You can repair the port by entering safe mode and re-flashing.
-To enter Safe Mode, unplug the GPA.
+To enter Safe Mode, unplug the adapter.
 Press and hold down the reset button on the port you wish to repair.
-Plug the GPA in without releasing the reset button and proceed in flashing the port.
+Plug the adapter in without releasing the reset button and proceed in flashing the port.
 If you are having troubles holding down the button and have a psx or jaguar dongle you may use this trick by shorting the pins with a paper clip (French 'Trombone').

 Firmware Upgrade

-There is a reset/upgrade button on the GPA.
+There is a reset/upgrade button on the adapter.
 During normal use it works as a reset button, forcing the unit to re-detect the connected controller.
 If you hold it down however, it tells its the device to go into upgrade mode.
 When you release it, it will go back to normal operation.
 To upgrade firmware, you must first hold down the reset/upgrade button.
 For upgrades, you can use the API tool, the BBFlash tool.
 All are found in the Download Section.

 Low Level API Mode.
 (For advanced users)